kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

         #debug mode - assertions enabled, can use gdb for stepping, no OPENMP (can enable with the OPENMP=1 flag)
         make BUILD=debug -j 8

-* If you do not have the MPI compiler in your PATH (note that the trailing slash is required):
+* If you do not have the MPI compiler in your PATH (note that the trailing slash is required in the following command):

         #release mode - O3, NDEBUG - assertions disabled, OpenMP enabled
         make MPIPATH=<mpi_package_dir>/bin/ BUILD=release OPENMP=1 -j 8